 Dr. Seggerman’s scholarship investigates the intersection of Islam and modernism in art history.
 This includes archival research on modern Middle Eastern art movements, as well as an examination of how Islamic art history is a product of the modern era.
 Moreover, her research contributes to the growing field of global modernisms, diversifying narratives of twentieth-century art.

-Her second book, Making Modernity: 19th Century Art in the Islamic Mediterranean (forthcoming with Indiana University Press in 2021), is a co-edited volume based on the proceedings of a 2018 conference.
-The book repositions major changes in nineteenth century Islamic art as the result of transformative political, technological, and market shifts.
-The volume will include a chapter by Dr. Seggerman that analyzes the impact of reproducible image technologies, from engraving to photography, on Cairo’s Muhammad Ali Mosque (1830-48).
+Her second book, ExternalMaking Modernity In the Islamic Mediterranean (Indiana University Press, 2022), is a co-edited volume that repositions major changes in nineteenth century Islamic art as the result of transformative political, technological, and market shifts.
+The volume includes a chapter by Dr. Seggerman that analyzes the impact of reproducible image technologies, from engraving to photography, on Cairo’s Muhammad Ali Mosque (1830-48).

 Professor Seggerman teaches courses on the art and architecture of the Islamic world, global modern and contemporary art, Middle Eastern cinema, Orientalism, and the representations of gender and sexuality in and of the modern Middle East.

 Dr. Seggerman’s work has been supported by the Center for Advanced Study in the Visual Arts, American Research Center in Egypt, the Millard Meiss Publication Fund, the Barakat Foundation, the Sams Fund at Smith College, and the Grabar Postdoctoral Grant from the Historians of Islamic Art Association.